ZeeSpire/zss-afk-site/_posts/2021-12-16-copenhagen-denmark.markdown

 #### Fun fact

 Copenhagen was officially founded in 1167 when a bishop named Absalon, who is regarded as the city’s founder, built a castle where Christiansborg Palace is today.
-Originally there was only a small settlement called Havn (harbor), but with the increased trading in the Middle Ages the name was changed to Købmannehavn, which means “the merchant’s harbor.”
+Originally there was only a small settlement called Havn (harbor), but with the increased trading in the Middle Ages the name was changed to Købmannehavn, which means “the merchant’s harbor”.
 It was later shortened to its current name København.

 #### How to Get Around Copenhagen